Study Tips to Pass JLPT Level N3

 First the bad news: you will have to know approximately 650 kanji in order to pass N3.
-But the good news is that you should already know 300 of them, as they were included in the N5 and N4.
+The good news is that you should already know around 300 of them, as they were included in the N5 and N4.
 So you are already halfway there!

-The kanji are getting progressively more difficult, but what works well for me is studying the most common radicals first, so it is easier to find meaning in each kanji.
+The kanji are getting progressively more difficult, but what works well is studying the most common radicals first, so it is easier to find meaning in each kanji.

 One of the most important parts is practice, preferably a lot of it.
 A website that I find extremely useful is NHK’s New Web EASY.
 It is not always that easy for us studying for N3, and I usually do need a dictionary, but it is great reading practice.
 The thing that makes it a bit easier, is that most of the topics will be familiar to you as the articles are the latest news.
 I always find that texts about familiar topics are a lot less difficult to understand, so I’m less likely to give up quickly.